JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="insertimage"></a>InsertImage

 Overloaded method that replaces the selection with a blob that displays an image.
-Allows to use pixels instead of HIMETRIC units and it is DPI aware.
+Allows to use pixels instead of HIMETRIC units and it is DPI aware.Caninsert .bmp, .jpg, .png and .gif files.
 ```
 FUNCTION InsertImage OVERLOAD (BYREF wszFileName AS WSTRING, BYVAL xWidth AS LONG, BYVAL yHeight AS LONG, _
 BYVAL Ascent AS LONG = 0, BYVAL nType AS LONG = TA_BASELINE, BYREF wszAlternateText AS WSTRING = "") AS BOOLEAN